-Finding and replacing DBT codes is similar to finding and replacing text as described in Edit: Find and Edit: Replace.
-However to enter a Code in the "Text to find:" or "Replace with:" text fields, you must press the F9 key to enter the code.
-(See Note below.)
-You will observe that both left and right square brackets appear with your cursor positioned between them for entering the code.
+Finding and replacing DBT codes is similar to finding and replacing text with these additions.
+To enter a code in the "Text to find:" or "Replace with:" fields, press the F9 key first before you enter the code.
+You will observe that left and right square brackets appear with your cursor positioned between them for entering the code.

 Note that having typed a code, your cursor remains located between the square brackets.
-If you wish to find or replace text in addition to the code, you must position your cursor accordingly before you begin typing text..
+If you wish to find or replace some text in addition to the code, you must reposition your cursor outside the brackets before you begin typing text.

-The example above would specifically look for the code shown followed by the word "But".
-Anything other combination following that code will be ignored.
+The example above would specifically look for the sk2 code followed by the word "But", to replace it with the code sk3 and the word "and".

-Case sensitive: If you wished, for example, to replace the word "Braille" (capital B), with the word "braille" all in lower case, you need to check this box.
+Case sensitive: I f you wish, for example, to replace the word "Braille" (capital B), with the word "braille" all in lower case, you need to check this box.

-Backward Search: This allows you to search from your current place in the document to the beginning.
+Backward Search: allows you to search from your current place in the document to the beginning.

 Find whole words only: For example, you might wish to find "code", but not "codependence".

 When Find literal (or, in the Replace dialog, Replace literalis selected, DBT will find text, or codes, or a mixture of the two, exactly as you type it.
 When replacing, DBT will use the replacement text exactly as you've typed it.